open-telemetry/opentelemetry-java/docs/common-github-actions-practices.md

 ## Have a single required status check for pull requests

-This avoids needing to modify branch protection required status checks as individual jobs come and go.
+This avoids needing to modify branch protection required status checks as individual jobs (and job matrix items) come and go.

 ```yaml
   required-status-check: